awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 **To allow an IAM entity to create any service\-linked role**

-Add the following statement to the permissions policy for the IAM entity that needs to create a service\-linked role, or any service role:
+Add the following statement to the permissions policy for the IAM entity that needs to create a service\-linked role, or any service role that includes the needed policies\.
+This policy statement does not allow the IAM entity to attach a policy to the role\.

 ```
 {
     "Effect": "Allow",
-    "Action": [
-        "iam:CreateServiceLinkedRole",
+    "Action": "iam:CreateServiceLinkedRole",
-        "iam:PutRolePolicy"
-    ],
     "Resource": "arn:aws:iam::*:role/aws-service-role/*"
 }
 ```

 **To allow an IAM entity to edit the description of any service roles**

-Add the following statement to the permissions policy for the IAM entity that needs to edit the description of a service\-linked role, or any service role:
+Add the following statement to the permissions policy for the IAM entity that needs to edit the description of a service\-linked role, or any service role\.

 ```
 {
     "Effect": "Allow",
-    "Action": [
+    "Action": "iam:UpdateRoleDescription",
-        "iam:UpdateRoleDescription"
-    ],
     "Resource": "arn:aws:iam::*:role/aws-service-role/*"
 }
 ```

 **To allow an IAM entity to delete a specific service\-linked role**

-Add the following statement to the permissions policy for the IAM entity that needs to delete the service\-linked role:
+Add the following statement to the permissions policy for the IAM entity that needs to delete the service\-linked role\.

 ```
 {